S/390 and zSeries Options#

 When

-is specified, generate code compliant to the GNU/Linux for zSeries ABI.
+-m31is specified, generate code compliant to the GNU/Linux for S/390 ABI.
+When-m64is specified, generate code compliant to the GNU/Linux for zSeries ABI.
 This allows GCC in particular to generate 64-bit instructions.
-For thes390
+For thes390targets, the default is-m31, while thes390xtargets default to-m64.

 - -mzarch, -mesa#